seanbradley/tf/README.md

 [A Table of Compatible Dependencies for TensorFlow from Nvidia](https://www.tensorflow.org/install/source#linux)

 ## CONFIRMING VERSIONS AND INSTALLATIONS

-The following bullets suggest HOW to check versioning or to confirm installation of the respective resources, libraries, or dependencies as you proceed.
+The following bullets and/or commands provide HOW to confirm installation of the respective resources, libraries, or dependencies herein, and/or HOW to check their versioning as you proceed.
 These items will become more salient as you install each.

-* For Windows version:
+* Windows version:

 ```
 Just use "About your PC"